eclipse-ee4j/cargotracker/README.md

   type: `mvn clean package cargo:run`
 * Go to http://localhost:8080/cargo-tracker

-To set up in Eclipse, follow these steps:
+To set up in the Eclipse IDE, follow these steps:

-* Set up Java SE 8, Java SE 11, or Java SE 17, [Eclipse for Enterprise Java Developers](https://www.eclipse.org/downloads/packages/) and [Payara 5](https://www.payara.fish/downloads/).
-You will also need to set up [Payara Tools](https://marketplace.eclipse.org/content/payara-tools) in Eclipse.
+* Set up Java SE 8, Java SE 11, or Java SE 17, [the Eclipse IDE for Enterprise Java Developers](https://www.eclipse.org/downloads/packages/) and [Payara 5](https://www.payara.fish/downloads/).
+You will also need to set up [Payara Tools](https://marketplace.eclipse.org/content/payara-tools) in the Eclipse IDE.
-* Import this code in Eclipse as a Maven project, Eclipse will do the rest for you.
+* Import this code in the Eclipse IDE as a Maven project, the Eclipse IDE will do the rest for you.
 Proceed with clean/building the application.
 * After the project is built (which will take a while the very first time as Maven downloads dependencies), simply run it via Payara 5.

 ## Exploring the Application